How To Hike Safely With Your Dog

 Other important precautions and preparations:

 - Make sure your dog has identification, preferably multiple sources.
-A properly fitted personalized collar, identification and rabies hang tags, and a microchip (a small electronic I.D. chip your vet injects subcutaneously) together improve the chances of his safe return if you lose him on the hike.
+A properly fitted personalized collar or harness, identification and rabies hang tags, and a microchip (a small electronic I.D. chip your vet injects subcutaneously) together improve the chances of his safe return if you lose him on the hike.

 - If your dog will wear a pack, practice at home first.